Updated June 2023

-Figure S1.7 shows the historical and forecast of capital expenditures for Alberta's oil and gas sector, oil sands sector, and emerging resources sector.
+Figure S1.7 shows the historical and forecast of capital expenditures for Alberta's oil and gas, oil sands, and emerging resources sectors.

-Total capital expenditure was Cdn$20.2 billion in 2021, representing a 26 per cent increase from 2020.
-The COVID-19 pandemic led to a historic drop in global oil demand and created a surplus in supply that affected oil and gas investment.
-However, global energy prices have since risen in 2021 and Q1 of 2022, leading to a more favourable investment environment.
-The forecast price is expected to remain volatile in the near term as the threat of new COVID-19 outbreaks remains and as geopolitical events in Eastern Europe persist.
-As a result, most of the near-term capital expenditure growth is expected to come from crude oil and natural gas as the breakeven point on investment is relatively low, and the payout period is short compared with oil sands projects.
+Total capital expenditure was Cdn$26.6 billion in 2022, representing a 44 per cent increase from 2021.
+After the price recovery from the pandemic in 2021, global energy prices continued to rise significantly in 2022, leading to a more favourable investment environment.
+Given uncertainties about future economic trends and prices, most of the near-term capital expenditure growth is expected to come from crude oil and natural gas as their investment is more economic, and the return on investment is faster compared with oil sands projects.

 Capital expenditure over the 10-year forecast period will remain below 2014 peak levels.

 In 2022, the crude oil and natural gas sector (excluding oil sands) spent an estimated Cdn$16 billion in capital expenditures.
 Expenditures rose by 73 per cent from 2021 because of increased drilling activity.

 Number of Wells Placed on Production

 Crude oil wells: In 2022, 3466 crude oil wells were placed on production in Alberta, up from 1765 wells in 2021.